RafaelMurad/job-hunting-assistant/docs/SECURITY_AUDIT.md

 ## 9. Conclusion

-The codebase shows solid engineering practices for an MVP but requires significant security hardening before production scaling.
-The most critical issues are:
+The codebase has solid security fundamentals for v1.1 (auth + protected routes).
+The most important remaining risks to address before broader usage are:

-1. **No authentication** - Must be addressed immediately
+1. **LaTeX GDPR risk** - Replace third-party compilation for production
-2. **LaTeX GDPR risk** - Required before EU users
+2. **Storage privacy** - Ensure CV files are not publicly accessible by default
-3. **No rate limiting** - Required before public launch
+3. **Rate limiting robustness** - Use distributed rate limiting if traffic increases

 With the recommended remediations, the platform can achieve production-ready security posture.